iotbzh/afb-mpdc/README.md

     * update "[<path>]", "Scan music directory for updates"
     * stat "Display statistics about MPD"
     * version "Report version of MPD"

 ## Environement Variables

-* MPDC_NODEF_CONNECT by default MPDC will try to connect to Music Player Daemon default port on locahost.
+* MPDC_NODEF_CONNECT by default MPDC will try to connect to Music Player Daemon default port on localhost.
 When MPDC_NODEF_CONNECT is et no connection is try at initialisation time and MPDC will wait for effective connection request.
 Note that MPDC support simultaneous connections to as many MPD you need (in demo sample config: Multimedia, Navigation, Emergency, ...).